bntti/python-yt-music-dl/README.md

 # yt-music-dl

 Downloads songs from youtube, renames them and writes the song metadata
+One song can only be in one playlist, with the exception of a song being in an album and a playlist, where the album is given priority.

 ## Running project
 ### Dependencies